Bencodes1/mapper/README.md

 3. This grid of coordinates is converted to JSON, and a POST request of this dataset is made using [Open Elevation's API](https://github.com/Jorl17/open-elevation/blob/master/docs/api.md), which returns an elevation (in meters) for each point.
 4. This elevation data is extracted and turned into a Raster grid in the TKTK.py file, scaled from the highest elevation to the lowest, and color scaled accordingly.
 5. Colored image is rendered with pillow, and displayed in the browser.

+## NOTE:
+mapper is under construction... the above steps are for the final version (coming soon!)